mgawan/mhm2_staging/docs/mhm_guide.md

 `./build.sh ReleaseWithDebug`

 The `./build.sh` script will install the binaries by default into the `install/bin` subdirectory in the repository root directory.
-To set a different install directory, set the environment variable `MHMXX_INSTALL_PATH`, e.g.:
+To set a different install directory, set the environment variable `MHM2_INSTALL_PATH`, e.g.:

-`MHMXX_INSTALL_PATH=/usr/local/share/mhmxx ./build.sh Release`
+`MHM2_INSTALL_PATH=/usr/local/share/mhm2 ./build.sh Release`

-Once mhmxx has been built once, you can rebuild with
+Once MHM2 has been built once, you can rebuild with

 `./build.sh`